Talk to us 0300 365 3100

 As a responsible landlord, we have a duty to report all instances of abuse or suspected abuse.

-We work in partnership with local authorities, child care agencies and adult social care teams and We have a policy and procedure in place for referring children, young people and adults at risk.
+We work in partnership with local authorities, child care agencies and adult social care teams and we have a policy and procedure in place for referring children, young people and adults at risk.

 Adult safeguarding means protecting an adult’s right to live in safety, free from abuse and neglect.